FAQs

 Someone to “fix the dog” without owner involvement

-Our work is best suited for people who want lasting change, are open to learning alongside their dog, and value a thoughtful, structured process.
+Our work is best suited for people who want lasting change, are willing to engage in the process, and value a thoughtful, structured approach.

 Not every approach fits every family—and that’s okay.